exabrial/petrify/readme.md

 - All files in `petrify-model` are Apache Source Licensed (ASL2.0)
     - This is done so your models extend from and use ASL2.0 classes at runtime
 - All files in `petrify-onnx-proto` are Apache Source Licensed (ASL2.0)
-    - `onnx-ml.proto` copied from main ONNX project.
-Their license is maintained.
+    - `onnx-ml.proto` copied from the main ONNX project.
+Their license and rights are maintained.
 - All all other files in this project are licensed under EUPL-1.2
     - This license allows you to safely use unmodified/un-extended code in closed-source commercial projects, without revealing your company's proprietary application code in most cases.
     - However: Note that if you modify/extend Petrify, distribute it, and/or offer online access to apps through a modified/extended Petrify, it is required by law that the source code for your Petrify changeset be made available _first_, before offering said access to your app or distribution.
-    - Again, this does not include your proprietary application source code, just the changeset to Petrify
+    - Again, this does not include your proprietary application source code, just the changeset to Petrify.
-- ONNX, XGBoost, LightGBM, scikit-learn, and other names are trademarks; this project is not endorsed by nor affiliated with them
+- ONNX, XGBoost, LightGBM, scikit-learn, and other names are trademarks; this project is not endorsed by nor affiliated with them.